EO-DataHub/eodhp-web-presence/README.md

 ## Docker Compose Setup
 ### Production
-1. Ensure `DJANGO_ENV` is set to `production` and `DEBUG` is set to `False`
-2. Run `docker compose up --build` to build and run the docker container.
+1. Run `docker compose up --build` to build and run the docker container.
 This will run the webserver on port 8000

-3. Create a superuser (optional)
+2. Create a superuser (optional)

 ```commandline
 docker compose exec web python manage.py createsuperuser
 ```

 ### Development Environment (Live reloading)
-1. Ensure `DJANGO_ENV` is set to `development` and `DEBUG` is set to `True`
-2. Run `docker compose -f docker-compose.dev.yaml up --build`
+1. Run `docker compose -f docker-compose.dev.yaml up --build`
-3. Create a superuser similarly to step 3 in production
+2. Create a superuser similarly to step 3 in production
-4. Navigate to port 8000 to view the site
+3. Navigate to port 8000 to view the site

 ## Running webserver locally